Are you worried you might have a roof leak?

-The best way to prevent roof leaks is with roof inspections, especially after a big storm.
+Catching a leak fast will save you thousands of dollars in the long run.
+Turns out the best way to prevent a roof leak is with a roof inspection, especially after a big storm.
 Make sure you save our number right now so you can call right after a storm: 855-DURASHIELD (387-2744)

 Roof leaks are a nasty consequence of roof damage.
 In most cases, roof leaks are caused by missing or damaged shingles, which lets water enter the roof system and eventually, the inside of your home.
 Roof leaks develop slowly – some can take 2-4 years to show – and they travel from the source.
 That’s why it’s important to know what to look for!

 Check for Roof Damage After a Storm

 After the storm passes, go outside and walk around your property.

 Are there any blown off shingles in the yard?